 Her Excellency Consul General Takako Ito of the Consulate General of Japan in Toronto parallels other diplomats in that she is multilingual, sophisticated, and an expert on issues of importance to her native country.
 She is unique, however, in that she has an extensive career in foreign policy for over 30 years.
 Since 1985, Consul General Ito has taken several postings including Embassies in Canada (1988-1991), Malaysia (2001-2003), Indonesia (2010-2011), the Mission of Japan to the United Nations in New York (1997-2001) and the Mission of Japan to ASEAN as Deputy Chief of Mission (2011-2014).

-Her career also featured senior roles in Japan, including Principal Deputy Director for Asia Europe Partnership Division, Director of Development Assistance Policy Planning Division, Assistant Press Secretary and Director of International Press Division, and Master of the Ceremonies at Imperial Household Agency, to name only a few.
+Her career has also featured senior roles in Japan, including Principal Deputy Director for Asia Europe Partnership Division, Director of Development Assistance Policy Planning Division, Assistant Press Secretary and Director of International Press Division, and Master of the Ceremonies at Imperial Household Agency, to name only a few.

 Consul General Ito holds a bachelor’s degree in law from Sophia University in Tokyo and a master’s degree in international affairs from Norman Patterson School of International Affairs, Carleton University.
 Consul General Ito is married and has two children.